santipabWannakiri/application-observability/README.md

 Unlike logging, where ELK readily comes to mind, metrics offer a plethora of tool choices.
 Notably, Prometheus and Zabbix are frequently recommended for centralized metric implementations.

+`Prometheus` is an open-source monitoring and alerting toolkit designed for dynamic, cloud-native environments.
+It adopts a pull-based model, scraping metrics from instrumented targets.
+Utilizing PromQL for querying time series data, it features built-in alerting with configurable thresholds, strong Kubernetes integration, and supports various exporters for third-party systems.

+`Zabbix` is also an open-source monitoring solution renowned for its network and application monitoring capabilities.
+It employs a relational database for storing metrics data and offers both agent-based and agentless monitoring options.
+Zabbix provides flexible alerting rules, supports SQL-based data queries, and integrates well with a wide range of devices and systems, including SNMP devices.
+It is known for its versatility and scalability, making it suitable for medium to large environments.

 ### POC project

 ## Tracing